 Below are quick links to important websites that may assist you with your legal matters in Jefferson County and Missouri.

-What Typically Leads to Manslaughter Charges in Jefferson County, MO?
+Common Causes of Manslaughter Charges in Jefferson County, MO

 Manslaughter charges in the Jefferson County, MO area often arise from situations where something went wrong, not necessarily where someone intended to cause harm.
 In many cases, prosecutors allege that a person acted recklessly, negligently, or failed to recognize a serious risk that ultimately led to another person’s death.

-Some of the most common scenarios our defense attorneys see that lead to manslaughter charges in Jefferson County, MO include:
+Here are some of the most common situations that can lead to manslaughter charges in Jefferson County, MO:

 DWI-Related Crashes